jnizniowski/OMDL/README.md

 ## Validation

-OMDL lets you run a simple validation for events and its parameters.
+OMDL lets you run a validation for events and its parameters.
 To add a pattern, you can simply copy the event from dataLayer or from a documentation, and declare:

 - which parameters are obligatory,
 - what values (literals, regex, or value type) can be assigned.